goob8079/Dogs-Spring-Boot/README.md

 4. type "GRANT PIVILEGE ON *.* TO 'justice'@'%' WITH GRANT OPTION;" (no double quotes)

 This took way longer than expected to figure out but I fixed my issue.

+<h2>Current issue</h2>

+The current issue is that after the user enters their information on the signup page, it is not being saved to the database.